Jaguar Love: History

 The band signed to Fat Possum Records.
 On November 3, 2009, the band posted a song entitled "Up All Night".
 The song was heard frequently during their tour in the summer of 2009.
 The band released their second album "Hologram Jams" on March 2, 2010.

 Influences and musical style

-Johnny and Cody's state in their infamous Blood Brothers outfit still took advantage of the screaming, which captivates Johnny's 'jaguar' like sounding screams.
-Their genre differs from their last outfit, taking more of an indie rock approach.
-As well as baroque pop, art rock, soul, hip-hop, experimental and post-punk.
+Johnny and Cody's previous band the Blood Brothers showcased Johnny's screams, whereas Jaguar Love takes a more straight-forward indie rock approach, incorporating elements of baroque pop, art rock, soul, hip-hop, experimental music and post-punk.

-Jaguar Love is influenced by Gang of Four, Jay-Z, New Order, Bootsy Collins, Weezer, Botch, Antioch Arrow and The Smiths.
+Jaguar Love were influenced by Gang of Four, Jay-Z, New Order, Bootsy Collins, Weezer, Botch, Antioch Arrow and The Smiths.

-In their latest material, they turn to a more new wave/dance-punk style, keeping the vocal and guitar statements true.
+In their latest material, they turn to a more new wave/dance-punk style.